kdgregory/log4j-aws-appenders/README.md

 Name            | Description
 ----------------|----------------------------------------------------------------
-`logGroup`      | Name of the Cloudwatch log group where messages are sent.
+`logGroup`      | Name of the Cloudwatch log group where messages are sent; may use substitutions.
 If this group doesn't exist it will be created.
-May use substitutions.
+No default.
-`logStream`     | Name of the Cloudwatch log stream where messages are sent.
-If not specified, we will construct a timestamp-based stream name.
-May use substitutions.
+`logStream`     | Name of the Cloudwatch log stream where messages are sent; may use substitutions.
+Defaults to `{startTimestamp}`.
 `batchSize`     | Maximum number of messages that will be accumulated before sending a batch.
 `batchTimeout`  | Maximum time, in milliseconds, that messages will be accumulated.
 This ensures that low-volume loggers will actually get logged.